SidOfc/carbon.nvim/README.md

 When files are added, moved/renamed, or removed, Carbon automatically updates its state to reflect these changes.

-Special files such as symlinks, broken symlinks, and executables are highlighted differently and deeply nested files and folders are compressed as much as possible to reduce the need to manually traverse directories to be able to open files.
+Special file types such as symlinks, broken symlinks, and executables are highlighted differently and deeply nested files and folders are compressed as much as possible to reduce the need to manually traverse directories to be able to open files.

 Carbon provides the ability to [add](#creating-files-and-directories), [move/rename](#moving-files-and-directories), and [delete](#deleting-files-and-directories)
-files and directories, supports mappings to view [parent](#move-root-up) or [child](#move-root-down) directories, and more!
+files and directories, supports mappings to view [parent](#move-root-up) or [child](#move-root-down) directories, settings to control Neovim's pwd (`:h carbon-setting-sync-pwd`) and lock Carbon's root to Neovim's pwd (`:h carbon-setting-sync-on-cd`) and much more!

-## CHANGELOG
+## Changelog

 See the [releases](https://github.com/SidOfc/carbon.nvim/releases) page for more information.